 As an agricultural engineering technician you should have:

 Small companies are common in the industry, and prospects for promotion within these companies are good.
-Typical progression routes are to senior technician, workshop manager, inspection roles, training, area and regional sales coordinator and general management.
+Typical progression routes normally lead to senior technician, workshop manager, inspection roles, training, area and regional sales coordinator and general management.

-If you would like to know anything about Agricultural Engineering Technician that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about agricultural engineering technician roles that isn't mentioned on Hotcourses, further information can be found below.